Angular-Azure-Workshop/workshop-modules/01-storage-and-devops.md

 1. Go back to *Builds* and Queue a new build

 ### Demo App Completed
-// TODO: add proper branch link in tacos-ui repo
-For reference, here is the demo app after completing everything from this module: [Demo with Azure Storage and DevOps]()
+For reference, here is the demo app after completing everything from this module: [Demo with Azure Storage and DevOps](https://github.com/Angular-Azure-Workshop/tacos-ui/tree/module01-finished)